alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 You can use the above steps to run any of the other code in the DeepDesign repository!
 Below we list the container image, workspace, and command needed to run each option.

 ### Evaluating 2D class-based deep dream
+This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network.
 When using a pertained network, you first need to upload the custom_weights folder to `/storage` using the notebook tool in the web GUI.

 A few things to keep in mind: